lwelzel/lwelzel.github.io/_projects/2_project.md

 </div>

 Finally testing the prototype on CRYOs full engine setup did feel a lot like growing up, and I hope my co-conspirators know that I will forever treasure our time on this project.
-Still, we learned from our first encounter with Atkin's laws and decided to prove his fourth law right for our next trick.
+Still, we learned from our first encounter with Akin's laws and decided to prove his fourth law right for our next trick.
 CRYO and our "Blizzard" engine was making quick progress, and soon we found ourselves handling LOX and putting some elbow grease into getting our system ready for hot fires.
 I am also glad to mention that my friends' talent and experience was growing in equal measure to their leadership abilities, and they were able to pick up the heavy burden of coordinating the flock of overexcited geese that was us.
 Naturally, we immediately had to spend several days around ultrasonic cleaning equipment and acetic acid scrubbing all that elbow grease out again.
 LOX can ignite on contact with carbon compounds.